wertylop5/graphics_final/README.md

 Note that the additional MDL functionality doesn't work with other additional commands that may be used with the two shapes, as the other functionality was not used for this project.

 ### Additional Notes
-Ray tracing is a computationally intensive method of image generation, so rendering an image will take a few minutes.
+* Ray tracing is a computationally intensive method of image generation, so rendering an image will take a few minutes.

-Boxes are treated differently from tori and spheres in that they act as an "opaque mirror."
+* Boxes are treated differently from tori and spheres in that they act as an "opaque mirror."
 This was used to easily demonstrate the reflection and shadows.

-Acceleration structures weren't added to this engine.
+* Acceleration structures weren't added to this engine.
 As such, please be conservative with the amount of shapes added to the scene (especially for spheres and tori).

-Animation was not tested with this.
+* Animation was not tested with this.
 However, given the amount of time needed to generate one frame, animation is not recommended.

-There are supports for multiple lightings, but these supports were never tested.
-Thus, some of the lightings in my_main.c are not features.
+* There is support for multiple lighting, but it was never tested

 # Methodology
-For the vertex normal, a hashtable was created using UTHASH which can incorporate any C structure.
+* For the vertex normal, a hashtable was created using UTHASH which can incorporate any C structure.
 The hashtable's main functions are finding and adding vertices.
 By iterating through a triangle's points, the hashtable can determine the vertex normal corresponding to the set of triangular coordinates.
+* Ray triangle intersection uses the [Möller-Trombore algorithm](https://en.wikipedia.org/wiki/M%C3%B6ller%E2%80%93Trumbore_intersection_algorithm).
+This allows us to easily interpolate the normals at each point on a surface
+* Reflection and refraction intensities are scaled using the [Fresnel equations](https://en.wikipedia.org/wiki/Fresnel_equations).
+However, the effects may not be that clear in our program.

 # Bugs
 * The front polygon of boxes doesn't render